Ericpotato/autoware-documentation/docs/tutorials/ad-hoc-simulation/planning-simulation.md

 #### Unsignalized crosswalk

-To pass through an unsignalized crosswalk, the ego vehicle will first slow down and stop for a safety check.
-Once safety is confirmed, the vehicle will proceed.
+To pass through an unsignalized crosswalk, if the crosswalk is free of obstacles, the ego vehicle will cross it without slowing down.
+However, if obstacles are present, the ego vehicle will slow down and stop for a safety check.
+Once it's safe to proceed, the ego vehicle will continue its journey.

 1. Set an initial pose and a goal pose of the ego vehicle driving across an unsignalized crosswalk.
 A path will be planned.